 Fall Lawn Fertilization

 Fall is the best time of year to fertilize Colorado's bluegrass lawns.
 Promotions about "lawn winterization" may sound mysterious, but there's nothing magical about it.
-Simply fertilize with nitrogen sometime during late September to early November at lower altitudes along, and earlier in the mountains.
+Simply fertilize with nitrogen sometime during late September to early November at lower altitudes, and earlier in the mountains.
 The benefits of fall fertilizing include a healthier turf before winter, a healthier root system, and stimulating a turf that greens up earlier in the spring without excessive top growth.
 Fall fertilization produces dense, green spring lawns without the mowing chores that come with spring fertilization.
 It should be a part of every good lawn care program.

 Follow the application instructions on the fertilizer carefully and remember that turf must be green when nitrogen is applied.
 Also, make sure that the soil is moist so the nitrogen will dissolve easily.
 If not, irrigate and wait a day before fertilizing.
 Fertilizer applied to very dry, cold soil or to dormant turf won't be used efficiently.